-Learn German with TV Shows: 28 Best Series and Where to Watch
+Learn with German TV Shows: 46 Diverse Series

-German TV shows can be amazing tools for the language learners who want to add some flavor to their lessons.
+German TV shows can be amazing tools for language learners who want to add some flavor to their lessons.
+It’s easier to understand new vocabulary with the added context of a story and its visualization.

-So here’s a list of some awesome German TV series, with details on where to watch them and how to utilize shows within your studies.
+German-language shows will also give you a feel for natural pronunciation, cases and word order—and with subtitles, you can practice hearing and reading at the same time.
+Check out our list of some German TV series divided by genre, with details on where to watch them and how to utilize shows within your studies.

 Contents